MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Benefits of using the preview model

-- **Enhanced Accuracy**: Expect higher accuracy in data extraction.
+- **Enhanced accuracy**: Expect higher accuracy in data extraction.
-- **Latest OCR Enhancements**: The preview model includes the latest Optical Character Recognition (OCR) updates.
+- **Latest OCR enhancements**: The preview model includes the latest Optical Character Recognition (OCR) updates.
 This update resolves many common OCR issues, especially when handling complex text formats like barcodes, QR codes, and watermarks.
-- **Confidence Scores for Tables**: You can get confidence scores for tables, table rows, and individual table cells
+- **Confidence scores for tables**: You can get confidence scores for tables, table rows, and individual table cells

 ### How to check the model version